Mathnerd314/stroscot/docs/Reference/Memory.rst

 Value representation
 ====================

+We don't consider memory a scarce resource, hence pure values can be created and destroyed as needed by the RTS.
+But the RTS allows controlling the in-memory representation with user-written code.

 ::

   Bit = 0 | 1
   MaskedBit = Bit | Masked
+  Word = {0..n} -> Bit
+  Addr = Word
-  MaskedByte = [0..7] -> MaskedBit
+  MaskedWord = {0..n} -> MaskedBit
-  Cell = [MaskedByte]
+  Store = Map Addr MaskedWord
+  Write = Alloc (Size,Align) (Addr -> Write) | Store
+  Read = Map Addr Word
+  Unpack a = Maybe Addr -> Read -> a
-  Object = (cell : Cell, unpack : Cell -> a)
+  Object = (Write, Unpack a)
   pack : a -> Object

 The memory representation of a value is defined by an overloaded ``pack`` function.
-The result of pack is an *object*, a tuple containing a cell and a matched unpack function to read the value back from the cell.
+The result of pack is an *object*, a tuple containing how to write the value to memory and a matched unpack function to read the value back.
 Usually ``unpack`` will be a function pointer and Stroscot can use constant propagation to optimize it out of the object.
-In the worst case ``unpack`` contains a reference to the full value and Stroscot will use its default value representation.
+In the worst case ``unpack`` captures the full value and Stroscot will use its default representation for the closure.

+The write procedure may use only fixed/constant addresses or no addresses, in which case the unpack function doesn't get an address.
+Otherwise the first allocation is considered the base address and is passed to unpack.

-Cells are contiguous arrays of bytes.
-They can be reallocated and copied freely by the runtime.
-Cells are garbage collected, deallocated automatically when the cell is no longer used/accessible.
-Cells have a mask of unused bits to allow making holes.
-For example ``010`` masked with ``101`` produces ``0*0``, moving 3 bits.
-The runtime is free to use the center bit for garbage collection purposes.
+Allocations are finite contiguous arrays of bytes.
+They can be reallocated and moved/copied freely by the runtime, in which case it will run ``pack . unpack``.
+Allocations are garbage collected, deallocated automatically when the cell is no longer used/accessible.
+Allocations have a mask of unused bits to allow making holes.
+For example ``010`` masked with ``101`` produces ``0*0``, spanning 3 bits but only using 2.
+The maask allows the runtime to use the masked bits for garbage collection purposes.

 ``pack`` must always succeed. ``unpack`` can fail or succeed on data not produced by ``pack``, the behavior is irrelevant. ``unpack`` should not depend on the value of any bits masked by ``pack``.

-For correctness we require ``unpack (pack x) = x``.
+For correctness we require ``\x -> let (w,u) = pack x in munge u w`` to be the identity function, for a suitable munging function.
 Using this constraint we can derive ``unpack`` from ``pack``, or vice-versa, if the format isn't too complicated.

 Pointers
 ========